celestiaorg/docs/docs/developers/wordle-keeper.md

   We then check if the guess is correct.
 We store the Guess type with the updated count to the state.

+## Protobuff File

   A few files need to be modified for this to work.

 The first is `proto/wordle/tx.proto`.